 Always trust your gut instinct.
-If a taxi driver seems shady, stop the cab and get out.
-If your hotel is seedier than you thought, move.
 Make copies of your personal documents, including your passport and ID.
-Forward your itinerary along to loved ones so they’ll know where you are.
+Forward your itinerary along to loved ones so they know where you are.

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: